quarkslab/diffing_obfuscation_dataset/README.md

 ## Detailed description

-[TODO add project links]
 We consider five projects : [zlib](https://github.com/forrestthewoods/lib_fts/tree/master/tests/amalgamate), [lz4](https://github.com/lz4/lz4), [minilua](https://github.com/edubart/minilua), [sqlite](https://www.sqlite.org/amalgamation.html) and [freetype](https://github.com/vinniefalco/FreeTypeAmalgam).
 They were chosen because they are currently the only projects than can be found on the Internet under an amalgamate form.

 An amalgamate C file is a project in C that stands in a single and unique C file.
 Amalgamating C project is difficult.
-Such constraint can be explained by the fact Tigress obfuscation works well only on amalgamate C file.
+Such constraint can be explained by the fact Tigress3 obfuscation works well only on amalgamate C file.

-> It might be possible to use the cilly-merge Tigress functionality that allows to merge multiple C files into one.
+> It might be possible to use the cilly-merge Tigress 3 functionality that allows to merge multiple C files into one.
 However, we cannot make it work on realistic binaries.
 That explains why we directly work on amalgamate C files, which restricts the number of available projects.

+> Only Tigress 3 was used in this dataset

-We use two obfuscators : Tigress and OLLVM.
+We use two obfuscators : [Tigress](https://tigress.wtf/index.html) and [OLLVM](https://github.com/obfuscator-llvm/obfuscator).
 Tigress is a source-to-source obfuscator whereas OLLVM compiles a binary by integrating directly obfuscation into it.
 OLLVM was ported to LLVM-14.

 > Notice that Tigress, due to internal error, may not succeed to produce an obfuscated source code or, if it does, the obfuscated .c file may not compiled, despite all our efforts.
-This explains why for example the sqlite project has no binaries obfuscated with the Virtualization passes.
+This explains why for example the sqlite project has no binaries obfuscated with the Virtualization pass.

 > The obfuscation of OLLVM remains as they are, we do not apply further change to make the passes compatible with LLVM-14.
 Instead, we make sure that OLLVM binaries can be compiled using LLVM-14.

-We study the following Tigress obfuscation passes, given their type: [TODO, give links]
+We study the following Tigress obfuscation passes, given their type:

 - Data obfuscation: [encodearith](https://tigress.wtf/encodeArithmetic.html) and [encodeliteral](https://tigress.wtf/encodeLiterals.html)
 - Intra-procedural obfuscation: [CFF](https://tigress.wtf/flatten.html), [virtualize](https://tigress.wtf/virtualize.html), [opaque](https://tigress.wtf/addOpaque.html)